 What is Radiometry?

 Radiometry is a technique to measure electromagnetic radiation for any wavelength.
-Photometry is similar to the radiometry but both terms are different.
-Photometry is related to visible light signals only.
-And radiometry is related to any signal like ultraviolet, infrared, as well as visible lights.
+Photometry is similar to radiometry, but photometry is related to visible light signals only, while radiometry includes signals of any wavelength – like ultraviolet, infrared, and visible light.

 Radiometry is a method of detecting the radiation of material body and substance.
 According to Planck’s law, all material and substance radiate energy in the form of electromagnetic waves.
 Radiometry is used to investigate the intensity of radiation.